caltechlibrary/t2t3_dataset_web_apps/presentation1.md

 ---
 title: "A recipe for applications: Dataset & Web Components"
 author: "R. S. Doiel, <rsdoiel@caltech.edu>"
+abstract: |
+  This is an overview of using Dataset to quickly bill web applications using basic web building blocks (HTML, JavaScript) and YAML.
 institute: |
   Caltech Library,
   Digital Library Development